Dutch Savage: Career

 Savage made his pro debut in 1962 in Macon, Georgia, using the ring name Lonnie Brown, then spent the next few years competing across North America, in Hawaii and in Japan (going by the ring names Mr. X and Dutch Schultz).
 Savage first began using his most famous ring name during a stint in the Kansas City territory.
 He eventually settled in the Pacific Northwest region in 1966, splitting his time between PNW in Portland and NWA All Star Wrestling in Vancouver, British Columbia.
 Savage also had a brief stint in the AWA territory where he formed a solid tag team with Hard Boiled Haggerty.
 However, when a trip to Japan was offered, Dutch opted to leave the AWA after only a few months.
 His most memorable matches while in the AWA were with the masked Doctor "X" (Dick Beyer, aka The Destroyer) and Mad Dog Vachon.

 Savage wrestled mainly as a heel early in his career, but he turned face around 1971 during a feud with Bull Ramos in Portland.
 He also formed a legendary tag team in PNW with Jimmy Snuka that won six Pacific Northwest tag team titles; one of their reigns lasted for a record 11 months in 1974-75.
 He originated the Coal Miner's Glove match in 1972 in Eugene, Oregon, and went undefeated in that specialty match during his career.
 In Vancouver, British Columbia, Savage captured 13 NWA Canadian tag team titles, second only to the record of 18 Canadian tag titles won by Don Leo Jonathan (with whom Savage won the championship once, in 1977).
-Dutch had a run in Calgary Stampede Wrestling during the spring / summer of 1979 that even included a build up to a tag match where Stu Hart came out of retirement to tag with his son Keith Hart versus Dutch Savage and J.R.
-Foley.